 - Would you rather be a painter or a sculptor?

-- Would you rather be a good singer or an amazing guitar player?
+- Would you rather be a good singer or a fantastic guitar player?

 - Would you rather go to a water park or an amusement park?